 There is an old tale goes that Herne the hunter,

-Sometime a keeper here in Windsor forest,
+Sometime a keeper here in Windsor Forest,

 Doth all the winter-time, at still midnight,

 Walk round about an oak, with great ragg'd horns;

-And there he blasts the tree and takes the cattle
+And there he blasts the tree, and takes the cattle,

-And makes milch-kine yield blood and shakes a chain
+And makes milch-kine yield blood, and shakes a chain

 In a most hideous and dreadful manner:

 You have heard of such a spirit, and well you know

 The superstitious idle-headed eld

-Received and did deliver to our age
+Received, and did deliver to our age,

 This tale of Herne the hunter for a truth.

-Why, yet there want not many that do fear In deep of night to walk by this Herne's oak: But what of this?
+Why, yet there want not many that do fear In deep of night to walk by this Herne's oak.
+But what of this?

-Marry, this is our device; That Falstaff at that oak shall meet with us.
+Marry, this is our device; That Falstaff at that oak shall meet with us, Disguis'd, like Herne, with huge horns on his head.

-Well, let it not be doubted but he'll come: And in this shape when you have brought him thither, What shall be done with him? what is your plot?
+Well, let it not be doubted but he'll come, And in this shape.
+When you have brought him thither, What shall be done with him?
+What is your plot?

 That likewise have we thought upon, and thus:

-Nan Page my daughter and my little son
+Nan Page my daughter, and my little son,

-And three or four more of their growth we'll dress
+And three or four more of their growth, we'll dress

-Like urchins, ouphes and fairies, green and white,
+Like urchins, ouphs, and fairies, green and white,

 With rounds of waxen tapers on their heads,

-And rattles in their hands: upon a sudden,
+And rattles in their hands.
+Upon a sudden,

-As Falstaff, she and I, are newly met,
+As Falstaff, she, and I, are newly met,

 Let them from forth a sawpit rush at once

-With some diffused song: upon their sight,
+With some diffused song; upon their sight

 We two in great amazedness will fly:

-Then let them all encircle him about
+Then let them all encircle him about,

-And, fairy-like, to-pinch the unclean knight,
+And fairy-like, to pinch the unclean knight;

 And ask him why, that hour of fairy revel,

 In their so sacred paths he dares to tread

 In shape profane.

-And till he tell the truth, Let the supposed fairies pinch him sound And burn him with their tapers.
+And till he tell the truth, Let the supposèd fairies pinch him sound, And burn him with their tapers.

 The truth being known,

-We'll all present ourselves, dis-horn the spirit,
+We'll all present ourselves; dis-horn the spirit, And mock him home to Windsor.

-And mock him home to Windsor.
+The children must

-The children must Be practised well to this, or they'll ne'er do't.
+Be practis'd well to this or they'll ne'er do 't.

-I will teach the children their behaviors; and I will be like a jack-an-apes also, to burn the knight with my taber.
+I will teach the children their behaviours; and I will be like a jack-an-apes also, to burn the knight with my taber.

 That will be excellent.
-I'll go and buy them vizards.
+I'll go buy them vizards.

-My Nan shall be the queen of all the fairies, Finely attired in a robe of white.
+My Nan shall be the Queen of all the Fairies, Finely attired in a robe of white.